DandyLyons/notes/content/Library/The Bible (WEB)/58 - Hebrews/Heb-11.md

 ***

+## The Hall of Faith
 ###### v1
-Now faith is assurance of things hoped for, proof of things not seen.
+Now [[faith]] is assurance of things hoped for, proof of things not seen.

 ###### v2
 For by this, the elders obtained testimony.

 ###### v3
 By faith, we understand that the universe has been framed by the word of God, so that what is seen has not been made out of things which are visible.